 - Product Design and Development

-- Reasearch into the Glove collections at the Fashion Museum in Bath, Worcestershire Museums, and Dents Gloves.
+- Research into the Glove collections at the Fashion Museum in Bath, Worcestershire Museums, and Dents Gloves.
 These include Gloves collections owned by the Worshipful Company of Glovers.
-The research outcome will be the publication of a paper about the history of the English glove industry, the materials and design process and its relevance to designers today as visual resource material.
+The research outcomes, a publication of a paper about the history of the English glove industry, the materials and design process and its relevance to designers today as visual resource material, is detailed above.
+She intends to continue with this research and welcomes related enquiries.

 Research and academic outputs